 \subsection{Tools}

 The retrievals in the present work are based on the methodology described in \cite{Roy2025}.
-The forward simulations are generated with the Planetary Spectrum Generator (PSG) \citep{PSG2018}.
-To generate the simulated spectra, we use the Planetary and Universal Model of Atmospheric Scattering (PUMAS) \citep{PSGPUMAS, PSGPUMASScattering} as the core radiative-transfer model, which uses a one-dimensional and plane-parallel description of the atmosphere.
+The forward simulations are generated with the Planetary Spectrum Generator (PSG; \citealt{PSG2018}).
+To generate the simulated spectra, we used the Planetary and Universal Model of Atmospheric Scattering (PUMAS; \citealt{PSGPUMAS, PSGPUMASScattering}), as the core radiative-transfer model, which uses a one-dimensional and plane-parallel description of the atmosphere.
 The spectra are computed with a resolving power of 200 using a correlated-k method.
 Higher resolutions were tested, but they produced negligible differences at the cost of significantly increasing the computation time.
-We use the line lists for $\rm{H_2O}$ \citep{Polansky2018}, $\rm{CO_2}$ \citep{Yurchenko2020}, $\rm{CO}$ \citep{Li2015}, $\rm{SO_2}$ \citep{Gordon2022}, $\rm{Na}$ \citep{Allard2019}, $\rm{H_2S}$ \citep{Gordon2022}, $\rm{CH_4}$ \citep{Yurchenko2024} and $\rm{K}$ \citep{Allard2016}.
-Rayleigh scattering \citep{Maarten2005}, UV broad absorption and collision-induced absorption by $\rm{H_2-H_2}$ \citep{Abel2011} and $\rm{H_2-He}$ \citep{Abel2012} are also included in the simulations.
+We used the line lists for $\rm{H_2O}$ \citep{Polansky2018}, $\rm{CO_2}$ \citep{Yurchenko2020}, $\rm{CO}$ \citep{Li2015}, $\rm{SO_2}$ \citep{Gordon2022}, $\rm{Na}$ \citep{Allard2019}, $\rm{H_2S}$ \citep{Gordon2022}, $\rm{CH_4}$ \citep{Yurchenko2024}, and $\rm{K}$ \citep{Allard2016}.
+Rayleigh scattering \citep{Maarten2005}, UV broad absorption, and collision-induced absorption by $\rm{H_2-H_2}$ \citep{Abel2011} and $\rm{H_2-He}$ \citep{Abel2012} are also included in the simulations.
 Multiple scattering is also taken into account by the radiative-transfer model.

-Retrievals are performed with MultiNest \citep{FerozMultiNest, BuchnerPyMultiNest}, a Bayesian inference tool based on Nested Sampling Monte Carlo algorithms \citep{Metropolis1953, Hastings1970, Skilling2006}.
-We use the Bayesian evidence $\ln Z$ for model comparison.
-When comparing two specific models, following Jeffrey's scale \citep{Jeffrey, BayesTrotta}, values of the Bayes Factor $\ln B_{1,2} = \ln Z_{1} - \ln Z_{2}$ larger than $5.0$ state that the first model is decisively better than the second, but differences larger than $1.0$ are enough to claim that one model is preferred.
-Instead, values lower than $1.0$ indicate that there is not enough evidence to claim which is better.
+The retrievals were performed with MultiNest \citep{FerozMultiNest, BuchnerPyMultiNest}, a Bayesian inference tool based on nested sampling Monte Carlo algorithms \citep{Metropolis1953, Hastings1970, Skilling2006}.
+We used the Bayesian evidence $\ln Z$ for model comparison.
+When comparing two specific models, following Jeffrey's scale \citep{Jeffrey, BayesTrotta}, values of the Bayes factor, $\ln B_{1,2} = \ln Z_{1} - \ln Z_{2}$, that are greater than $5.0$ indicate that the first model is decisively better than the second, but differences greater than $1.0$ are enough to claim that one model is preferred.
+Instead, values lower than $1.0$ indicate that there is not enough evidence to claim which one is better.
 In this last case, Occam's razor reasoning is followed: the model with the lowest number of free parameters is favoured.